-Installing the drivers on page 38 for more information.
+Installing the drivers for more information.

-Cannot perform an Online Capacity Expansion or Reconfigure on a virtual disk
+Cannot perform an online capacity expansion or reconfigure on a virtual disk

 Determine whether these physical/virtual disks were migrated from a legacy controller with mixed RAID levels.
-If so, Online Capacity Expansion/Reconfigure by adding physical disk on such a set of physical disks is not allowed.
+If so, online capacity expansion/reconfigure by adding physical disks on such a set of physical disks is not allowed.